 - i.
 The minimum front yard setback shall be the average setback of existing principal structures on the same block face.
 No new structure shall be located closer to the front lot line than the closest adjacent principal structure; Use setbacks that are within 25 percent of the average setbacks for existing uses on the same block face provided no new use is closer to the right of way than the closest existing principal structure - ii.
 Side and rear yard setbacks in recorded subdivisions shall be no less than the minimum platted setbacks. - iii.
-The use of a Class C landscape buffer may be required where necessary to reduce potential adverse impacts of new buildings differing in height, mass, or form.
+The use of a Class C landscape buffer and/or a fence or wall may be required where necessary to reduce potential adverse impacts of new uses or new buildings differing in height, mass, or form.
 The applicant may appeal the decision to require a buffer to the FMPC, HZC, and/or BOMA, depending on the type of application.